spiral/docs/application/services.md

 > In a given example we are going to cache posts count for 1 hour, following methodic can help us to keep our views and controller ligther.

-This example has one issue - code will work, however `$this->cache` will be resolved using shared container (global for your application) which will create minor issues on testing stage, to solve it let's improve our contructor:
+This example has one issue - code will work, however `$this->cache` will be resolved using shared container (global for your application) which is fine, but will create minor issues on testing stage, to solve it let's improve our contructor:

 ```php
 class BlogService extends Service